marianopinto/marianopinto/README.md

 ### Hi there 👋

-I am Mariano and below you can find some info about me:

-- I’m mostly focused on testing and, as part of that, I really enjoy coding.
-Golang is the language that I've been exploring recently and I really like it.
-- I'm always willing to grasp new skills and I find the DevOps practices very interesting.
+I am Mariano and I am a SDET currently working at Dojo where my main focus is testing.
+I really like coding and Golang is the language that I've been working the most recently.